AbleHealth/team/README.md

 In much of our work, we will never have all of the facts or have considered all possible scenarios.
 Thus, we need to work together to find informed and creative ways while living our bias toward action.
 Here is some guidance for moving forward, following the [design thinking method developed at Stanford](https://dschool.stanford.edu/sandbox/groups/designresources/wiki/36873/attachments/74b3d/ModeGuideBOOTCAMP2010L.pdf?sessionID=e29682c7569e583344b123a7116d9172e65e8531):

 1. Sense the need for design thinking.
 This could surface from a fundamental misalignment among disciplines or a lack of confidence in any known approaches for a given project, task, or process.
+Often this manifests in a deliverable one discipline thought would be simple to complete but then snowballed once made public.

-Pause and suggest taking a step back in order to find common ground.
+2. Pause and suggest taking a step back in order to find common ground.
+Find the right time to work through it.

-2. Align on a goal.
+3. Align on a goal.
 What should the project or task should accomplish?

-3. Frame the problem.
+4. Frame the problem.
 What is blocking us from achieving our goal?

-4. Gather facts.
+5. Gather facts.
 What do we know about the problem and what do we still need to find out in order to confidently design a solution?

-5. Diverge together.
+6. Diverge together.
 Based on a common understanding of the available information, what solutions might address the problem?
 Brainstorm and visualize solutions in a time-boxed session, feeding off of each other's ideas.

-6. Converge on a way forward.
+7. Converge on a way forward.
 What path forward will get us to our goal?
 Use voting, prioritization grids, or other methods to get to alignment.
 Remember that shorter projects, experiments, and prototypes preserve the option to pivot later on.

 ## Surfacing disagreements :raising_hand: